 If it isn’t awesome enough for you to have the most lovely analog poly and probably the most sought-after digital synth in one plugin, you should combine them using the HYBD button, and you will find yourself using them in tandem.

 In this HYBD mode, you’ll find in the VS’ LCD screen a tab named audio, and here is where you configure your hybrid synth.
 You’ve got four oscillators to mix and match between the oscillators in the Pro 5 and the ones in the Pro VS, you can configure which filter will you use and how will you use them if you use both (series or parallel).
 This is a beast!

 Of course, as with all V4 collection synths, we have extras! like Chorus and Delay, up to 32 notes polyphony.

 Probably this is the coolest instrument in Arturia’s V4 Collection.
-I mean, how awesome is to have two classic synths which sound pretty much the same as the originals in one plugin and if it that was not enough you can create your own synth using the oscillators and filters of both in anyway you like to!
+I mean, how awesome is it to have two classic synths which sound pretty much the same as the originals in one plugin, and if that was not enough you can create your own synth using the oscillators and filters of both in any way you like to!
 Seriously, this is a lot and it’s hard for me to find downsides or excuses for not having this synth in your rig!

 If you liked our review, do not forget to share.